-- Expanding opportunities for all - Working with our communities the best outcomes for local people, local residents are involved in the things that matter to them and services are designed based on input from those who use them.
+- Expanding opportunities for all - Working with our communities

+Expanding opportunities encompasses the Council's essential priority to tackle inequality striving to ensure that the health and life chances of the most disadvantaged communities are improving the fastest.
+To complement this approach, 'working with our communities' ensures that to achieve the best outcomes for local people, local residents are involved in the things that matter to them and services are designed based on input from those who use them.
 This will enable service users to take an active role in improving access to services, highlighting any barriers for those sharing protected characteristics in designs and services, making sure that specific needs are met.